otavioschwanck/arrow.nvim/README.md

       overlap = true,
       priority = 1000,
     },
-    treesitter_context = nil, -- it can be { line_shift_down = 2 }, currently not usable unless you try this branch:https://github.com/nvim-treesitter/nvim-treesitter-context/pull/419 which add multi-window support
+    treesitter_context = nil, -- it can be { line_shift_down = 2 }, currently not usable, for detail see https://github.com/otavioschwanck/arrow.nvim/pull/43#issue-2236320268
   },
   separate_save_and_remove = false, -- if true, will remove the toggle and create the save/remove keymaps. leader_key = ";",